KaiSorensen/Rogue/README.md

 - synchronizing the audio/video files.
     What if the audio tracks were turned on at different times?
 We'd that information, because the syncing has to be perfect.
-    - solution 1: clap as soon as the audio and video are turned on for each person, and align them based on when the volume peaks
+    - solution 1: clap as soon as the audio and video are turned on for each person, and align them based on when the volume peaks.
+This would easily enable the synchronization of the audio tracks, but the video splicing would still be an issue since I'm using FFMpeg.
+I could have some overhead where it finds the point of the clap using the video's audio, the
     - solution 2: call on some other software
     - solution 3: ask for extra user input indicating at what point in the audio/video to treat at the start

+- file sizes
+    - what if the video file is stupidly large (double digit gigabytes)? performing read/write in very short increments could be extremely slow
+    - I'd need to make sure there's room on the computer (maybe I could see what the largest video file is, then only create the output video file is there is twice as much available storage, to be safe)
+    - BUGS: what if I write in a bug that creates an infinitely large file?
+I'd want to be checking for this somehow.
+Maybe I could test it in a virtual environment

+- file types
+    - I'd at least want the audio files to be the same since I'll be comparing them directly and looking for specific patterns (such as the clap, or higher/lower volumes)
+    - the video file types depends on FFMpeg
+    - What if the files are compressed?